Older couple walking hand in hand on a city street, black and white

 The lifestyle work that actually moves it

-Mediterranean-pattern eating, protein adequate to preserve muscle, fiber for both metabolism and the gut, strength training twice weekly, daily walking, sleep architecture, alcohol load honest.
-None of this is glamorous; all of it is leveraged.
+Mediterranean-pattern eating, protein adequate to preserve muscle, fiber for metabolism and the gut, strength training twice weekly, daily walking, sleep architecture, alcohol load, honest.
+None of this is glamorous.
+All of it is leveraged.

 Where I prescribe

-Statins, antihypertensives, metformin when warranted — used by indication, with monitoring.
-I'm honest about side effects and check that the medication is still earning its place each year.
+Statins, antihypertensives, metformin when warranted, used by indication, with monitoring.
+I'm honest about side effects and check that each medication is still earning its place every year.

 Considered.